Self-serve support.

 Google Play typically processes refund requests within 48 hours.

-Camera is the only permission DocuScanr requests.
-It is needed to scan documents using your device's camera.
+Camera is the only permission we prompt you to approve.
+It's needed to scan documents using your device's camera.

 No. Crash reporting is completely optional and disabled by default.